 Would the artist stop being creative, just finishing the one project for the city, and because they have felt so creatively repressed, just give it a moderate effort, instead of their entire soul?

-Or would they do other work on the side, and gladly turn it over to the City?
+Or would they do other work on the side, and gladly hand it over to the City as the agreement says?

 These scenarios, I hope, help paint a picture of what is happening, and it is all of the scenarios except for the last.